-I Salvador's economic freedom score is 54.4, making its economy the 117th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 1.6 points from last year, and El Salvador is ranked 23rd out of 32 countries in the Americas region.
+I Salvador's economic freedom score is 56.6, making its economy the 106th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 2.2 points from last year, and El Salvador is ranked 22nd out of 32 countries in the Americas region.
 The country's economic freedom score is lower than the world and regional averages.
-El Salvador's economy is considered "mostly unfree" according to the 2024 Index.
+El Salvador's economy is considered "mostly unfree" according to the 2025 Index.

-El Salvador's regulatory environment generally supports trade, investment, and competitiveness, but institutional weaknesses continue to slow the transition to a more dynamic economy.
-Property rights are only moderately well protected, and the judicial system is relatively inefficient.
+The regulatory environment generally supports trade, investment, and competitiveness.
+Despite some notable progress, institutional weaknesses continue to slow the transition to a more dynamic economy.
+Property rights are moderately well protected, and the judicial system is relatively efficient.
 Improved management of public finance is needed to deal with chronic fiscal deficits.
-Progress in easing constraints on the business environment lags behind progress in other countries.
+El Salvador lags behind other countries in easing constraints on the business environment.
 The labor market lacks flexibility, and imbalances in the demand and supply of skilled workers persist.